Topological recursion on transalgebraic spectral curves and Atlantes Hurwitz numbers

 With this construction in hand, we study the topological recursion/quantum curve correspondence, with the aim of constructing quantum curves directly from topological recursion for transalgebraic spectral curves.
 For a subclass of transalgebraic curves, which we call regular, we adapt the argument of \cite{BE17} to construct the quantum curves associated to these transalgebraic spectral curves.

 As an application, we show that Atlantes Hurwitz numbers, which were introduced in \cite{ALS16} as an example of Hurwitz numbers not satisfying topological recursion, do fit in our transalgebraic framework.
 We show that the differentials constructed from topological recursion (suitably extended to include contributions from exponential singularities) on the spectral curve \eqref{e:sc1} are generating series for Atlantes Hurwitz numbers (while the differentials constructed from the usual topological recursion that ignores exponential singularities on the ``same'' spectral curve\footnote{In fact, as we will explain, it is better to think of these two spectral curves as distinct spectral curves, in the following sense.
-While the functions $x$ and $y$, as well as the symmetric bidifferential $B$, are formally the same ``rules'', the two spectral curves have two different Riemann surfaces.
+While the functions $x$ and $y$ satisfy the same plane curve equation, and the symmetric bidifferential $B$ is given by the same formula for both, the two spectral curves have two different Riemann surfaces.
 For the spectral curve for $r$-completed cycles Hurwitz numbers, we take the Riemann surface to be $\Sigma=\mathbb{C}$, with the exponential singularity of $x$ and $y$ at infinity removed, while for the spectral curve for Atlantes Hurwitz numbers we take the Riemann surface to be $\Sigma = \mathbb{P}^1$, which includes the exponential singularity (see Examples \ref{ex:rspin} and \ref{ex:atlantes}).} are generating series for $r$-completed cycles Hurwitz numbers).
 Finally, we prove that the corresponding wave function is annihilated by the quantum curve \eqref{e:qcat} directly from topological recursion.